ChartsCSS/ChartsCSS.org/src/components/wrapper.md

 </table>
 ```

-This main class will reset, contain, pad and remove all other styles.
+This class will reset, contain, pad and remove all other styles.
 But it won't transform the data table into a chart, yet.

 ## Chart Classes